privatejava/encoins-tools/README.md

 IMPORTANT: it is strongly recommended not to store large amounts of crypto in such backend wallets.

-## encs
+## Data providers
+To use an external data provider, you nee the corresponding token.
+External data providers are not yet available for the `encoins-relay` app.

-* Verifying distribution results requires a Blockfrost token to run.
-You can get a free token at by registering at https://blockfrost.io/.
-Write you token in quotes in the "blockfrost.token" file inside "mainnet/apps/encs" folder (see "blockfrost.token.example" there).
+* You can get a free Blockfrost token by registering at https://blockfrost.io/.
+Write you token in quotes in the "blockfrost.token" file inside "mainnet/apps/encoins" folder (see "blockfrost.token.example" there).
+* You can get a free Maestro token by registering at https://gomaestro.org/.
+Write you token in quotes in the "maestro.token" file inside "mainnet/apps/encoins" folder (see "maestro.token.example" there).